Doctor of Philosophy & Master of Theology

 Credit is given only to the approved courses which a student successfully completes as a registered student in the ThM program.
 All courses must be taken for credit, and no course which receives a grade lower than B may count toward the degree (B- is considered below B, and will not count).
 No four-unit course for which credit has been given toward another degree may count toward the ThM Students are not permitted to duplicate previous course work, or transfer credit from other programs.

-In order to encourage breadth and also to utilize the rich diversification of the seminary’s course offerings, ThM students are permitted (subject to the needs of the student’s concentration, the advice of the mentor, and the overall program requirements) to take any 4-unit course offered on the Pasadena campus or at Fuller’s other sites in fulfillment of their degree requirements.
-All 800-level courses must be taken on the Pasadena campus, and be supervised by a resident member of the Graduate Faculty.
+In order to encourage breadth and also to utilize the rich diversity of the seminary’s course offerings, ThM students are permitted (subject to the needs of the student’s concentration, the advice of the mentor, and overall program requirements) to take any 500-level course offered on any of Fuller’s campuses, or online, in fulfillment of their degree requirements.
+All 800-level course work must be taken on the Pasadena campus, and all 800-level course work and directed readings must be supervised by a member of the CATS Faculty.

 Students who wish to specialize in Old Testament or New Testament must have at least eight quarter units of both Hebrew and Greek.
 All other students must have eight quarter units of either Hebrew or Greek..
 Students may take Hebrew or Greek for credit as a part of their ThM course work.
 A maximum total of 16 quarter units of language study (biblical and research languages combined) may be applied toward the ThM degree requirements.

-All language study (except in the case of students specializing in Ancient Near Eastern Languages and Literature) must be completed prior to taking the final two 6-unit courses.
+All language study (except in the case of students specializing in Ancient Near Eastern Languages and Literature) must be completed prior to passing the thesis proposal.

 The thesis is designed to demonstrate the student’s competence in his or her area of concentration.
 It should deal with a specific topic in a way comparable with a paper published in a professional journal.
 The aim should be stated at the outset, and should be accompanied by a statement of purpose.
-The normal length of the thesis is 50-100 pages of double-spaced text, inclusive of notes and bibliography.
+The normal length of the thesis is between 15,000 and 28,000 words, including notes and bibliography.
 The thesis is examined by the student’s mentor.
 Theses which receive an A grade from the mentor will be examined by another resident faculty member.
 If that faculty member concurs with the mentor’s evaluation, the thesis will be designated as “Passed with Distinction.”
 Those theses evaluated as “Passed with Distinction” will be bound and deposited in the library.

 At the outset of a student’s program the CATS Committee will assign a member of the Graduate Faculty as the student’s mentor.
 The mentor, who teaches in the area of the student’s concentration, is responsible for advising the student about courses, and for supervision and examination of the thesis.
 The student is required to take at least the 6-unit thesis course with the mentor.
 All Full, Associate, and Contributing Members of the CATS Graduate Faculty are eligible to serve as mentors.